OpenCyphal/docker_toolchains/texer/README.md

-# texer (te): The OpenCyphal Toolchain Container for Python
+# texer (te): The OpenCyphal Toolchain Container for LaTeX

 The `opencyphal/texer` container provides a consistent build and test environment for authoring, continuous-integration, and publication of OpenCyphal [LaTeX](https://www.latex-project.org/) documents.